ZachsPage/md-decision-trees/doc/development.md

 * CtrlClick to draw rectangles (nodes) on the canvas  - done
 * Click & drag to move around the canvas - done
 * CtrlScroll to scale the canvas - done
-* Dynamically connect elements with lines
+* Dynamically connect elements with lines - done
-* Create a standard toolbar to open a file
-* Open that file in Rust & start parsing its contents
-* Display error if file doesn't have `# Header (md-descision-trees)`
+* Open hardcoded file in Rust & start parsing (error if doesn't have `# Header (md-descision-trees)` - first unit test)
 * Start parsing bullet points - serialize the data to send to UI
 * Display a new node per bullet point
 * Figure out running tests in CI - start with Rust tests